 That's because we all are accustomed to earthquakes happening here and there and potentially everywhere.
-This despite the fact that the most severe ones, such as Chili's, seem to happen along tectonic plates like the "pacific ring of fire".
+This despite the fact that the most severe ones seem to happen along tectonic plates like the "pacific ring of fire."
 For example, I experienced my first and last earthquake (until moving to Costa Rica) in Connecticut where I grew up.
-Connecticut, of course, is not the state beginning with a 'C' known as a hotbed of earthquakes.
+Connecticut, of course, is not the US state beginning with a 'C' that is known as a hotbed of earthquakes.

-Thus, earthquakes "in various places" is the normal behaviour of historical earthquake activity.
-It tells us nothing and is an odd statement.
+Thus, earthquakes "in various places" is the normal behavior of historical earthquake activity.
+It tells us nothing and is a curious statement.

-I was happy to notice this oddity and to question if "various places" was possibly one of the many minor transmission errors we bear with in the Biblical text.
+I was happy to notice this oddity and to question if "various places" was possibly one of the many minor transmission errors we bear with in the Biblical manuscripts passed down to us.
 Naturally, I was unsatisfied until I solved the dilemma.
 It was quite thrilling when I finally found it twenty years later.
 How I did it was by using the next strategy: comparing Bible versions...with patience.

 2. Comparing Bible Versions